 Expensive, heavy, wood-fire box is small

-Very expensive, bulky and heavy, a tendency towards flair-ups
+Expensive, bulky and heavy, a tendency towards flare-ups

 Extravagantly expensive, bulky footprint, pulls a significant amount of power